UBC-MDS/CleanPy/README.md

     </p>

 ## Branch Coverage
-You can install the coverage package in r with the following code:
+You can install the coverage package in terminal/command prompt with the following code:
 ```
 pip install coverage
 ```
-To get the branch coverage of the package, type the following into r console:
+To get the branch coverage of the package, type the following at the root of the folder:
 ```
 coverage run -m --branch pytest -q; coverage report -m